chaunceyt/test-infra/experiment/flake-tracker/README.md

-# Flake Tracker WIP#
+# Flake Tracker

-CURRENTLY IMPLEMENTED - Creates a point-in-time CSV report listing flakying tests found on the Jobs reported as FLAKY in the TestGridSummary for sig-release-master-blocking
+Creates a point-in-time CSV (for now) report listing tests that produce non-determinstic results (NDRs) found on the Jobs reported as FLAKY in the TestGridSummary for sig-release-blocking and sig-release-informing

-TODO - For a given TestGrid TabGroup and a corresponding Github Project Board set up to monitor de-flaking work,the Flake Tracker provides a report on the status of issues logged against flaking tests in jobs found on the TabGroup.

-TODO - For every currently flaking job, the report retrieves the names of the flaky tests and then goes off to the Project Board to check for the presence of a logged issue and retireves the issues and their status from the board.

-This report is designed to support the work of any team who is interested in detecting, triaging and fixing flakes on the Kubernetes project.

 The report offers the following benefits :

-  * helps prevent logging duplicate issues for a test that is producing non-deterministic results.

-  * TODO provides a flake detection percentage
+  * provides automatic on-demand status updates for weekly Release Team Meeting

-  * shows distribution of flakes accross the project per job, per SIG
+  * shows distribution of NDRs accross the project per job, per SIG

+  * TODO shows what NDRs are and are not being tracked by GH Issues

   * TODO shows distribution of categorised effort (Awaiting response, triaged, PR submitted, monitoring, fixed) accross the project per job, per sig